The Founder’s Journey:

 I had to master the art of prediction.

 Every decision was a domino effect.
-I had to make "recommendations" on who got what, in which area, and when, often without being able to provide an explanation to those affected.
+I had to make "recommendations" on who got what, in which area, and when, often without being able to explain to those affected.
 Planning for contingencies, like a refugee crisis, became second nature.

 My job wasn’t about being popular.
 It was about ensuring the mission didn’t collapse under its own weight.